agl/jbig2enc/README.md

 ## Usage

+_Note_: Windows Command Prompt does not support wildcard expansion, so `*.jpg` will not work.
+You'll need to manually expand the file names yourself.

 See the `jbig2enc.h` header for the high level API, or the `jbig2` program for an example of usage: